FAQ

 Why Does Emotional Release Occur During Massage?

-1. Physical and Emotional Connection: The body stores emotions in various tissues and muscles.
-When a massage therapist applies pressure to relieve physical tension, it can also trigger the release of these stored emotions.
-This is because physical and emotional tensions are closely linked.
+1. Physical and Emotional tensions are closely linked: The body stores emotions in various tissues and muscles.
+Applying pressure to relieve physical tension, can trigger the release of stored emotions.

 2. Activation of the Parasympathetic Nervous System: Massage stimulates the vagus nerve, which is part of the parasympathetic nervous system responsible for relaxation.
 This activation allows individuals to access and process repressed emotions, often bringing them to the surface unexpectedly.

-3. Therapeutic Touch: The nurturing touch during a massage can foster feelings of safety and comfort, encouraging emotional expression.
+3. The nurturing touch during a massage can foster feelings of safety and comfort, encouraging emotional expression.
 This connection enhances the likelihood of experiencing emotional release.

 1. Safe Space: Trust your therapist and allow yourself to be vulnerable.
 A professional therapist will provide a non-judgmental environment for you to express your emotions.